Well, we’ve had some excitement this week.

 Things started well after the weekend off so about Tuesday we felt like we were really cruising by the end of the day.
 Then I noticed that I had no brakes on my truck which was exciting.
 So I spent Wednesday at the mechanic getting a caliper replaced that was surely made out of some precious metal.
 But hey, you need brakes so what was I to do?

 Then Murphy came a’ calling.
-I got to close to the edge of the road which seemed to somehow offend the road so it collapsed.
+I got to close to the edge of the road IMG_20160225_183932170which seemed to somehow offend the road so it collapsed.
 At which

 point I became highly offended and began to describe the situation in the wonderfully rich and colorful manner employed by submarine sailors the world over.
 In a nutshell, the situation sucked.